Pambos Christodoulou: AEL Limassol

 In 2011, he decided to make what he personally believed as a big step and big risk in his career.
 He moved to one of the clubs of Cyprus with a large following, AEL Limassol together with the coaching team mentioned above, except assistant Marios Markou.
 He started his rebuilding of AEL in the usual fashion, bringing as a basis players that played for him in Doxa such as Brazilian winger Edmar, Cypriot winger Georgios Eleftheriou and together with players that he had originally brought to Cyprus for Doxa and were now at AEL such as Portuguese striker Henrique formed the basis of his new team.
-To these he added many players from the Portuguese 2nd level as well as keeping around 8 players already at AEL and adding 2 non Portuguese based players striker Cafu from Anorthosis Famagusta and star Goalkeeper Matías Omar Degra from Greek side Asteras Tripoli F.C.
-At pre-season interviews Pambos expressed his great desire to succeed at AEL by winning titles and has said that the greater budget available to him at this club will help him achieve this.
+To these he added many players from the Portuguese 2nd level as well as keeping around 8 players already at AEL and adding 2 non Portuguese based players striker Cafu from Anorthosis Famagusta and star Goalkeeper Matías Omar Degra from Greek side Asteras Tripolis At pre-season interviews Pambos expressed his great desire to succeed at AEL by winning titles and has said that the greater budget available to him at this club will help him achieve this.
 He pleaded patience with his new club's supporters who are notorious for their high expectations.
 Pambos has acknowledged that moving to AEL is a great risk as the club is well known for its frequent managerial changes in the past 10 years, however, the fact that he is a personal friend of AEL chairman Andreas Sofocleous (as they served their military service together) will give him more goodwill than previous AEL managers.
 He has disclosed that a secret of his success is to manage the wage bill of his players so all players earn just about the same amount, also players who are younger and relatively less well known are given slightly less to have an incentive to perform to catch up with their team players.
 All players are signed on a 1+1 year contract with the option with the club to renew thus giving more incentives.
 No stars are usually signed and the budget is the 4th highest of all Cypriot teams.
 AEL also qualified for the UEFA Europa league group stage under Pambos.
 Despite Pambos Christodoulou's achievements at AEL, Andreas Sofocleous the AEL chairman removed Pambos from the managerial position on 22 October 2012 for undisclosed reasons and with mutual consent.